 This is harder than it sounds because we're often taught that strong emotion means strong conviction.
 That if you really care about something you should feel it intensely.
 But emotion and truth aren't the same thing.
 You can feel deeply and still be wrong.

-Separating feelings from facts doesn't mean becoming cold.
-It means learning to say "I feel strongly about this AND I want to make sure what I believe is actually true."
+Separating feelings from facts doesn't mean we have to be cold.
+It means learning that sometimes we feel strongly, and want to make sure what we actually believe is true.

 Try this: In your next disagreement, find one thing the other person said that you actually agree with before you respond to what you don't.
 It changes the whole conversation.